Configuration¶

 Using Different Models¶

-GPTChangelog works best with GPT-4 variants, but you can use other models:
+GPTChangelog works best with GPT-5 family models, but you can use other options:

-Smaller models may produce less comprehensive results but use fewer tokens.
+Smaller models may produce less comprehensive results but can be more cost-efficient.

 Multiple Configurations¶